 Now, imagine reliving that same scenario 8 – 10 times per month.
 That means you will eat out more than 200 meals in a year.
 Put a dollar value to this and you will have spent more than $4,000 dining out!
 When you look at it as just $20, it isn’t so bad, is it?
 However, when you add that up over the course of a year and realize how many thousands of dollars you end up spending dining out, it can be rather depressing.

 I am not saying you shouldn’t eat out at all.
 You just need to make sure that is a line item in your budget and stick to it.
 Our family eats out one meal per week at the most (sometimes we don’t even eat out at all).
-We started doing this when we were working ourselves out of debt (you can read Parts 1, 2 and 3 of our own debt free story).
+We started doing this when we were working ourselves out of debt (you can read Parts 1, and 2.
 For us, it is normal to fix dinner at home and something to which we are accustomed.

 When it comes to dining in, the key factor is planning.
 You absolutely must plan ahead.
 That is where a Menu Plan can help.
 Otherwise, you can have great intentions to eat dinner at home, but if you aren’t sure what to make, then you are back to dining out again (or having to run to the store to buy things, which may not be on sale and end up impulse shopping while you are at it).

 Menu planning is not difficult and really is not that time consuming, when you have some tools and tips to help you do just that.
 Sometimes, it just isn’t in the cards to do your own and you need some help.
 It is simple to plan your own weekly (or even bi-weekly) menu yourself, but you will need to take a few things into consideration before you do.